 Let me start this article by saying that we believe everybody should have a Will.
 I have a Will, I wrote my first Will when I was 30 years old before I was married and before I had children.

 A Will is a key document that should be in everybody’s drawer.
-It is not a once-in-a-lifetime task, you write a Will as soon as you are an adult, and then you should update it throughout your life as your personal and financial circumstances change.
+It is not a once-in-a-lifetime task.
+You write a Will as soon as you are an adult, and then you should update it throughout your life as your personal and financial circumstances change.

 But the reality is that most people don’t have a Will.
-Traditionally the process has been expensive and inconvenient.
-It just doesn’t make it to the top of the ToDo list.
+Traditionally, the process has been expensive and inconvenient.
+It just doesn’t make it to the top of the To-Do list.
 Survey after survey shows that about 65% of Canadian adults do not have an up-to-date Will in place.

 Tax time can also be a busy one for us, when people are thinking about their finances and their assets.
-Often, their accountant would prompt them explaining that a Will is the most important document you will ever write, and it should be in everybody’s filing cabinet.
+Often, their accountant will prompt them explaining that a Will is the most important document you will ever write, and it should be in everybody’s filing cabinet.

 But in our 20 years we have never seen interest in estate planning like the traffic to our service throughout the COVID pandemic.
 The feedback we receive is not necessarily that people feel that they will die, but certainly that people feel their affairs should be in order.

-Which brings us to our Education workers.
+Which brings us to our education workers.
 There is an extremely political debate raging on whether or not our children should return to the classrooms in September.
 Many governments are mandating that our education workers must return to our schools.
 This is making many teachers and support staff think about their estate planning documents.

-We have decided to make our Will and Living Will services free for Education workers, just to help them out if they feel that now is the right time for estate planning.
+We have decided to make our Will and Living Will services free for education workers, just to help them out if they feel that now is the right time for estate planning.

 As a father of two children, I appreciate everything that our education workers do.
 If we can help them at this time, we will.